 Chairman Takano, Reps.
 Vargas and Grijalva Introduce Comprehensive Legislative Package to Prevent the Deportation of Veterans

-“It’s true, immigrant veterans are falling through the cracks of our broken immigration system and being deported, and it’s a disgrace,” said Chairman Mark Takano.
-“Deporting veterans denies them the ability to remain in the country they call home and prevents them from accessing the benefits they earned and are still eligible for under the law.
-Congress must correct this grave injustice and this legislative package can get us closer to achieving that.
-Thank you to Representatives Vargas and Grijalva for calling attention to this important issue and for working diligently to restore honor to these veterans.”
+“It’s a disgrace that veterans are falling through the cracks of our broken immigration system and being deported,” said Chairman Mark Takano.
+“Deported veterans are exiled from the country that they call home and that they fought to defend, and they face significant barriers to access the benefits they are entitled to and eligible for under the law.
+Congress must act and fix this injustice and passing this comprehensive legislative package can help us achieve that.
+President Biden has stated that he is committed to helping deported veterans and we are ready to work with him to do just that.
+Thank you to my colleagues, Rep. Vargas and Rep. Grijalva, for continuing to raise awareness about deported veterans and for working together to restore honor to these veterans and their service.”

 Legal permanent residents are allowed to serve in our military, and systemic failures across many levels of our government have led to an unknown number of noncitizen veterans to be deported from the country they risked their lives to defend.
 Many deported veterans believed their service automatically conferred citizenship upon them, and often times, the military does not provide immigrant recruits clear information or guidance on the naturalization process.
 Because of this failure to disseminate information and gaps in the law, many veterans have been deported to a country they do not call home.